timbertson/termstyle/readme.rst

 termstyle
 =========

 termstyle is a simple python library for adding coloured output to terminal (console) programs.
+The definitions come from ECMA-048_, the "Control Functions for Coded Character Sets" standard.

 Installation::